Michigan Daily Music matcher

 Brainstorming & Dot Voting

-As some emerging themes were outside our influence as designers, we began starring those on our affinity map that we would be able to address in our product.
-From there, we identified 3 areas we wanted to address through our design under which we rapidly brainstormed 27 features.
+As some emerging themes were outside our influence as designers, I began starring those on our affinity map to narrow down the scope of what we would be able to address in our product.
+From there, I noted down the 3 areas we wanted to address through our design under which we rapidly brainstormed 27 features.
 Lastly, we sticker voted as a team to narrow down features as well as their priority.

 Content Audit